juju/docs/src/en/clouds-k8s.md

 TODO:  Should eventually link to k8s-charm developer documentation
        Add architectural overview/diagram
-       Consider manually adding a cluster via `add-cloud` and `add-credential` Write tutorial on building a cluster using GCE with gcp-integrator
+       Consider manually adding a cluster via `add-cloud` and `add-credential` Write tutorial on building a cluster using GCE with azure-integrator

 # Using Kubernetes with Juju